Benefits and uses of castor oil

-Castor oil is one of the best kept beauty secrets but those who do know about it can boast fuller eyebrows, lustrous hair and flawless skin.
-It has many hair, skin and health benefits because of its therapeutic properties.
+Castor oil is one of the best kept beauty secrets but those who do know about it can boast longer lashes, fuller eyebrows and lustrous hair.

 Made from castor seeds, castor oil is high in vitamin E and contains essential unsaturated fatty acids like omega-6 that stimulate blood circulation on the surface of the skin, giving hair growth a helping hand.

-If you’ve got a brow balding situation – most commonly caused by stress or sleeping on one side, castor oil is your sure shot remedy, as castor oil can also be used for eyebrows.
-Dab a little castor oil on your eyebrows before bed and watch them fill out over time.
+If you’ve got a brow balding situation – most commonly caused by stress or sleeping on one side - dab a little castor oil on your brows before bed and watch them fill out over time.

 When it comes to sneaky split-ends put a 50p sized drop of castor oil in the palm of your hand and warm together with your other hand, before smoothing through the ends of your hair.
 For the ultimate restorative hair mask, use with coconut oil and leave overnight to work its magic on your mane.

-There are some really amazing results if you are using castor oil for hair growth.
 For hair growth, massage a little castor oil into the roots of your hair once a week.
-If your hair is prone to getting greasy, use castor oil for hair sparingly and be sure to shampoo twice to rinse the oil out thoroughly.
+If your hair is prone to getting greasy, use sparingly and be sure to shampoo twice to rinse the oil out thoroughly.

 Inflamed skin is crying out for castor oil.
 Dab a little on the affected area in the morning and at night.
 Try to avoid using castor oil on already oily areas or spots.